reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

     });
     connection.connect();
     return () => connection.disconnect();
-  }, [roomId, onConnected]); // ✅ All dependencies are specified
+  }, [roomId]); // ✅ All dependencies are specified
   // ...
 ```

 This solves the problem.
 Similar to the `set` functions returned from `useState`, all Event functions are *stable:* they never change on a re-render.
-Specifying `onConnected` as a dependency doesn't cause the Effect to re-fire.
+This is why you can skip them in the dependency list.
+They are not reactive.

 Verify that the new behavior works as you would expect: